powerflo/files_autorename/README.md

 ## Configuration

 Create a `.rename.conf` file in the desired folder.
+The file can contain multiple rules, processed in order, but only one rule is applied per file.

-Rules are defined using regular expression (regex) patterns to match the original file name, and replacement strings to generate the new file name.
+Rules are defined using regular expression (regex) patterns to match the original file name, and replacement strings to define the new file name.

-A rule can be either:
+A rule can be one of the following:

-- A single `pattern:replacement` pair on one line, or
+- A **single** `pattern:replacement` pair on one line

+  Searches the file name for matches to the pattern and replaces them with replacement.

-- A rule with multiple `pattern:replacement` pairs grouped with `{}` like this:
+- A **group** of multiple `pattern:replacement` pairs within `{}`:
     ```
     {
     pattern1:replacement1